nyuhuyang/RNAseq_pipeline/README.md

   This bash shell is written for analyzing multiple projects.

   There are total 155 Waldenström Macroglobulinemia (more than one terabyte) RNA-seq data.
-  Those Waldenström Macroglobulinemia RNA-seq data are from two separate projects.
+  Those Waldenström Macroglobulinemia RNA-seq data are from two separate projects.<br />
-  Project zhunter: 75 RNA-seq data from Harvard.
+  Project zhunter: 75 RNA-seq data from Harvard.<br />
-  Project WTCHG: 80 RNA-seq data from France.
+  Project WTCHG: 80 RNA-seq data from France.<br />

   The STAR-HTSeq.sh is project specific.
 The current script is for project zhunter only.
   The PROJECT_NAME can be changed to fit different projects.